zanellia/nmpc_system_optimizer_lyapunov/README.md

 and install it using `pip`
 - `pip install .`

-Notice that, if you are using Python 3.7 you will not be able to install the package directly due to the fact that one of the requirements (`slycot`) cannot be installed using `pip` when using Python 3.7.
+Notice that, if you are using Python 3.7 you will not be able to install the package directly due to the fact that one of the requirements (`slycot`) cannot be installed with `pip` when using Python 3.7.
 However, you can install `slycot` using `conda` (this requires installing `conda`, of course) instead
 -`conda install -c conda-forge slycot`.

 ## Generating plots